thxforall/next-blog-practice/src/posts/boundary.md

     > Exclusive: This means that the minimum and maximum values are excluded from the range.
 For example, a range from 1 to 10 exclusive would only include values greater than 1 and less than 10.

 3. Naming Conventions:
-    > • When writing code, it’s important to clearly indicate whether the minimum and maximum values are inclusive or exclusive in variable names or function names.
+    > • When writing code, it's important to clearly indicate whether the minimum and maximum values are inclusive or exclusive in variable names or function names.
 This enhances code readability and helps prevent mistakes or misunderstandings.

 ```javascript
 // Function that includes min and max values